 Finding out the Right Growing Medium – This Comes Next

 Seeds won’t grow without a growing medium – well, everyone knows this.
 Easy-peasy!

 BUT, in growing cannabis, any medium that’s accessible is not always applicable.
-There is a science behind why farmers tend to grow more plants than an ordinary plant enthusiast.
-And it’s more on the combination learned knowledge and skills, and real-life experiences.
+There is a science behind why farmers tend to grow more plants than ordinary plant enthusiasts.
+And it’s more on the combination of learned knowledge and skills, and real-life experiences.